govuk-one-login/data-analytics-platform/README.md

 #### Other Environments

-Blah not in secure pipelines
+The following accounts are not in secure pipelines.

 ###### Feature